ofbodur/academic-kickstart/content/home/about.md

 ## **Welcome!**

-I am a Physicist currently based in the largest island and smallest continent, which is Australia. <br/>
+I am a Physicist and Geodynamicist based in Sydney, Australia. <br/>

-My expertise is mainly Geodynamics and I am currently busy with finishing my PhD in [EarthByte][EarthByteWebPage] Group at The University of Sydney. <br/>
+I am currently busy with finishing my PhD in [EarthByte][EarthByteWebPage] Group at The University of Sydney. <br/>

-In 2020, I will be moving to Wollongong as a post-doctoral research associate at The University of Wollongong.  <br/>
+In 2020, I will be moving to Wollongong to work as a post-doctoral research associate at The University of Wollongong.  <br/>

-I am very interested in Australian life, culture, environment and the history of such a modern nation with high cultural diversity. <br/>

-See below for my research, articles, posts and many others :)
+See below for my research and other sharings.

 [EarthByteWebPage]:http://www.earthbyte.org